tinuola/gdi-curriculum/_template/README.md

 7. Optional: Update the courses' `MARKETING.md` file.

-8. Update the `CHANGELOG.md` file.
+8. Update the `CHANGELOG.md` file in curriculum repo's root directory.

 **Do not delete** the `demo-gdi-slides.html` file.
 It is meant to serve as a reference for using reveal.js and as a style guide.